Les Légendes de Bugatti

 The carbon body elements were painted in a newly developed color, “Bugatti Dark Blue Sport”, in reference to the classic French racing colour and the Type 35.
 The wings, doors, “medallions” and corners of the front bumper are made of hand-polished aluminum.
 Bugatti is the only manufacturer of production cars to offer bodyshells with polished visible aluminum.
 The outline of the historic Targa Florio racecourse appears in blue on the silver underside of the rear wing.
 Costantini’s signature is laser-engraved onto the petrol and oil filler caps and painted silver.

 Laser-engraved motorsport history

 Inside the car, Costantini’s signature can be found on the headrests.
-The outline of the Targa Florio also makes another appearance here, in the form of a milled and polished aluminium relief on the lid of the rear storage compartment.
+The outline of the Targa Florio also makes another appearance here, in the form of a milled and polished aluminum relief on the lid of the rear storage compartment.
 The racing scenes and images of vintage cars on the doors provide a unique interior highlight.
-They were laser-engraved into the leather panelling with the greatest of precision and attention to detail.
+They were laser-engraved into the leather paneling with the greatest of precision and attention to detail.
 They show the most glorious moments of Meo Costantini’s racing career and the fascinating world of motorsports in the third decade of the last century.